 4. Take other people’s feedback with a grain of salt: At every stage of life, our performance and behavior will be evaluated by teachers, parents, bosses, partners, and friends.
 Sometimes feedback is given from a place of love and concern, while other times it can be ill-intended.
 No matter the intention, we have to learn to process feedback without letting it offend and hurt us.
 This is like putting on a bullet-proof vest that protects us from harsh and toxic words, allowing only useful advice to seep through.

 5. Don’t make it all about you: Sometimes, it helps to temporarily remove the focus from yourself and put the spotlight on those who need it.
 Tap into your empathetic side to help those trapped in difficult and disadvantageous situations.
 By dedicating yourself to acts of kindness and service, you’ll step out of an ego-based mentality and into your natural state of compassion.

 The next time that you feel inadequate, place yourself in front of the mirror.
-Look straight into your eyes, and search for the timeless aspect that we all possess.
-If you focus hard enough, you’ll see the potential of your core essence slowly emerge.
+Look straight into your eyes, and search for that timeless aspect within you.
+If you focus hard enough, you’ll see the beauty of your core essence slowly emerge.
 And you’ll be convinced that you’re fine, just the way you are.

 All my best on your journey,